 Co-sleeping means that babies and parents sleep together in the same bed.
 It’s sometimes called bed-sharing.
 You may like the idea of cuddling with your baby at bedtime.
 But co-sleeping may put your baby at risk for sudden infant death syndrome (SIDS) and other dangers, like suffocation.
-SIDS is the unexplained death of a baby while sleeping.
+SIDS is the unexplained death of a baby younger than 1 year old.

 The American Academy of Pediatrics (AAP) warns that babies should not co-sleep with anyone.

 During co-sleeping, a baby can be hurt by: